koi-lang/design/Koi/LANGUAGEREFERENCE.md

 ## Keywords
 - `true` - Boolean
 - `false` - Boolean
-- `var` - Variable Assignment Initiation
+- `var` - Mutable Variable Assignment Initiation
-- `val` - Final Variable Assignment Initiation
+- `val` - Immutable Variable Assignment Initiation
 - `none` - Nothing
 - `cha` - Character
 - `str` - String
 - `int` - Integer
 - `flo` - Float
-- `boo` - Bool
+- `boo` - Boolean
+- `dyn` - Dynamic
 - `if` - If
 - `elf` - Else If - Using the keyword "elf" for "else if" layers the if statement in a staircase-like fashion.
 - `else` - Else